danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

   }
 }
 ```,
-caption: "AXI-Stream TReady timing.
+caption: "AXI-Stream TREADY timing.
 The DVB-S2 transceiver block asserts nextFrame for a single clock.
-This signal is extended until a packet signalling the end of a frame is received to create DVB-S2 Ready.",
+This signal is extended until a packet signalling the end of a frame is received to create DVB-S2 Ready.
+TREADY is only asserted when both the transceiver block is ready and the FIFO is not full.",
 kind:image,
+) <AXI-Stream-FIFO-Timing>

+The next stage of the input stream handling is the FIFO buffer.
+Data is pushed onto the FIFO when TREADY and TVALID are asserted, in compliance with an AXI transaction.
+There are three conditions to be met to pop data off the FIFO.
+First, TREADY must be asserted, indicating that the transmitter is ready for new data.
+Second, the packet serialiser block must be ready for a new packet.
+Third, the FIFO must not be empty.
+There is a further delay circuit to ensure only one packet is output at a time.
+The resulting blocks can be seen in @packet-input-circuit, and intended timing in @FIFO-Timing.

+#figure(
+  image("../Figures/Implementation/Timing Diagrams/FIFO-Serialiser-Circuit.svg"),
+  caption:"Annotated Packet Input Circuit"
-) <AXI-Stream-Timing>
+) <packet-input-circuit>

+// FIFO timing
 #figure(
 ```wavy
 {